-While it’s true that poorly implemented phone support can cause customer frustration, exceptional phone support has the potential to set your company apart from competitors and create authentic, long-lasting customer satisfaction.
+For companies with resources, however, that’s all the more reason to offer phone support.
+Exceptional phone support has the potential to set your company apart from competitors and create authentic, long-lasting customer satisfaction.

-This guide was created to help you ensure you’re in the latter group.
+This guide was created to help you do just that.
 You’ll find data to help you work through several questions every support team needs to answer, including:

 By the end of this guide, you’ll walk away with a clearer understanding of phone support and the confidence that comes from knowing you’re making a well-informed decision.

 While it may not retain the dominance it once had, phone support is still a major player in the landscape of customer support.
 And there is a good reason for that!
 Aircall found that roughly a third of customers still say that phone support is their channel of choice for inquiring with brands about general matters.